Leo Messo: Who is Arsenal’s new Kenyan wonderkid? | Goal.com

 The young Messo has joined a long list of star-studded players, who have successfully graduated from the Arsenal academy to go on and rule in the football world.

-They include Juventus custodian Wojciech Szczesny, midfielders Cesc Fabregas, Jack Wilshere, Nigerian Alex Iwobi, Serge Gnabry, Joe Willock, Eddie Nketiah, Ainsley Maitland-Niles, and Folarin Balogun.
+They include Juventus custodian Wojciech Szczesny, Emiliano Martinez, Cesc Fabregas, Jack Wilshere, Nigerian Alex Iwobi, Serge Gnabry, Joe Willock, Eddie Nketiah, Ainsley Maitland-Niles, Folarin Balogun, Reiss Nelson, Joe Willock, Emile Smith Rowe, Jay Emmanuel-Thomas, Ignasi Miquel, Emmanuel Frimpong, and Bukayo Saka.

+Others are Tony Adams, Ashley Cole, Hector Bellerin, Oguzhan Ozyakup, Kieran Gibbs, and Francis Coquelin.